 Car accidents happen with alarming regularity throughout North Carolina, and are often the result of reckless or negligent behaviors on the part of other drivers.
 Even a seemingly minor crash or collision can leave you with injuries that have the potential to jeopardize your health and wellbeing.

 Whiplash is one of the most common types of car accident injuries.
 Many victims are unsure how to go about filing a whiplash injury claim.
 At Hardison & Cochran, our North Carolina car accident injury attorneys have gathered the following information to help you understand what whiplash is, the impacts it can have on your health, and how to go about seeking the compensation you need to recover from the whiplash injury.

 Whiplash involves neck strains and sprains that occur when a motorist’s head is jerked backward or forward by the impact of a collision.
 As many as 800,000 drivers and passengers sustain whiplash injuries each year.
 Whiplash injuries represent as many as a third of insurance injury claims, the Insurance Institute for Highway Safety (IIHS) reports.
 In addition to injuring the neck muscles and tendons, severe cases of whiplash may involve damage to discs, torn and ruptured ligaments, and fractures to the vertebrae that can result in permanent nerve damage.

 Anytime you are involved in an accident, you should get medical attention to rule out potential injuries.
-The Mayo Clinic advises that symptoms of whiplash often take hours or even days to appear, while the effects may last months after your accident.
+The Mayo Clinic advises that whiplash symptoms often take hours or even days to appear, while the effects may last months after your accident.
 Symptoms of whiplash include:

-- Neck pain and stiffness that increases with movement;
+- Neck injury in form of pain and stiffness that increases with movement;

 - Loss of range of motion in the neck, head, or arms;